kwheelans/pass-it-on/README.md

 A library that provides a simple notification client and server that receives messages and passes them on to endpoints.

 ## Usage
-This library was designed to enable the creation of clients that handle the business of when and what notification should be sent and then pass that to the client which handles sending it across the configured interface to the pass-it-on server where the endpoints are configured.
+This library was designed to enable the creation of processes that handle the business of when and what notification should be sent and then pass those notifications to the pass-it-on client which handles sending it across the configured interface to the pass-it-on server where the endpoints are configured.
 The idea is to allow a single instance of the server to handle messages from many clients which may or may not be going to the same endpoint.

 Which notifications are go to a particular endpoint can be controlled by adding a notification name `notifications` field in the server configuration